Tobacco Merchant Account

 In addition, MasterCard charges businesses a $500 yearly compliance fee; used for auditing the operations of the merchant.
 This helps prevent any potential fines or regulatory problems for themselves or their partners from non-compliant merchants.
 Confirming products, practices of the business and the status of their PCI Compliance; MasterCard performs these checks annually.

-Another factor in the compliance of a merchant is the security of payment gateway being used with their shopping cart.
+The security level of the payment gateway integrated into a merchant's shopping cart can factor into determining compliance.
 Integration into a PCI Compliance payment gateway is mandatory for e commerce merchants trying to avoid any potential liabilities.
 Non PCI Compliant payment gateways leave merchants liable for any losses stemming from fraud on their gateway.

-One of the final compliance measures has to do with the Merchant Category Code (MCC) used by the Card Association's network.
+A final compliance measure has to do with the Merchant Category Code (MCC) used by the Card Association's network.
 The 4 digit code assigned to merchants differentiates the industry of the business.
 For tobacco merchant accounts the most common MMC codes:

 5194 – Tobacco and Tobacco Products